Barrick Lab :: Team

 crootsATutexasDOTedu

-Cameron work seeks to improve our ability to predict burden and consequential behavior of small systems, such as bacteriophages or engineered plasmids.
+Cameron work seeks to improve our ability to predict burden and consequential behavior of small systems.
 His past work was in mitochondria systems genetics and cell-machine interfacing.
 Ultimately, Cameron would like to work towards synthetic biology as a system to solve human-derived problems like diabetes and pollution through contributing research, policy, or outreach.
 He has too many hobbies, but some highlights include Dungeons and Dragons, playing guitar, and running.

 A H M Zuberi Ashraf 🐼